From Contextual Combinatorial Semi-Bandits to Bandit List Classification: Improved Sample Complexity with Sparse Rewards: Introduction

 We summarize our results for contextual combinatorial semi-bandits over a finite policy class $\Pi$: \begin{itemize}[leftmargin=!] \item Our main result involves the PAC setting (see \cref{sec:pac}), where we design an algorithm that with probability at least $1-\delta$ outputs a policy $\piout \in \Pi$ that is $\eps$-optimal with respect to the population reward, using a sample complexity of at most

 Moreover, our algorithm is computationally efficient given an ERM oracle for $\Pi$.
-We also present the high-level construction of a sample complexity lower bound of $\Omega(sm / \eps^2)$ which holds even for a single context, showing that the dominant term in our bound is in fact optimal.
 As an immediate corollary, the above results hold in the special case of \emph{bandit multiclass list classification} with $s$-sparse rewards over a finite hypothesis class.
+We also prove a sample complexity lower bound of $\Omega(sm / \eps^2)$ for (non-contextual) combinatorial semi-bandits with $s$-sparse rewards.\footnote{Notably, there is still a gap between the upper and lower bounds: while the upper bound contains a $\log|\Pi|$ factor, the lower bound does not capture it; see \cref{sec:lower-bound} for further discussion.}

 \item In the special case of single label bandit multiclass classification corresponding to $s=m=1$, we show that a slight variation of our approach results in a sample complexity bound of $O \brk*{(K^7+1/\eps^2)\log (|\calH|/\delta)}$, which has an improved dependence on $K$ compared to the existing bounds in \cite{erez2024fast}.